PDAL/PDAL/doc/tutorial/pcl_block_tutorial.rst

 ------------------------------------------------------------------------------

-For users that would like to bypass the creation (and subsequent modification) of the pipeline XML for every file they wish to process, there is another
+For users that would like to bypass the creation (and subsequent modification) of the pipeline JSON for every file they wish to process, there is another
 option: the ``pdal pcl`` command.

 ::